mduesterhoeft/ng-sample-app/README.md

 ## Usage

-The client id and secret of the app need to be configured via `ng.sample.clientId` and `ng.sample.clientSecret`.
+The client id and secret of the app need to be configured via `ng.sample.client-id` and `ng.sample.client-secret`.

-The callback url that you need to configure on the official app reside under `/authorize-callback`.
+The callback url that you need to configure on the official app resides under `/authorize-callback`.

 The app is just able to retrieve products from the [product-management API](https://cdp.epages.works/job/publish-api-docs/Public_REST_API_Documentation/index.html#resources-products-listhttps://cdp.epages.works/job/publish-api-docs/Public_REST_API_Documentation/index.html#resources-products-list).
 Thus it only requires the scope 'products.read'.

 Sample configuration for an official app configuration for this app:
 ```json